 Service generally means the length of time you work for the company.
 Your service is credited from the day you complete an hour of service for the company (or any of its participating affiliates) until you are no longer an employee, as described below.
-You will receive credit for any service you have performed for Gen Digital Inc. (including service with Symantec or Norton) or for any predecessor company that was acquired by Gen Digital Inc. (including service with Symantec or NortonLifeLock), as well as for any service credit for service to a predecessor company if you terminated employment and were subsequently rehired, provided that the prior service was a minimum of 12 consecutive months and no more than 12 months lapsed between your termination date and your reemployment date.
+You will receive credit for any service you have performed for Gen Digital Inc. (including service with Symantec or Norton) or for any predecessor company that was acquired by Gen Digital Inc. (including service with Symantec or NortonLifeLock), as well as for any service credited to you under the company's "Bridging of Service" policy.
+You will be eligible to receive credit for service to a predecessor company if you terminated employment and were subsequently rehired, provided that the prior service was a minimum of 12 consecutive months and no more than 12 months lapsed between your termination date and your reemployment date.
 Effective January 1, 2009, the Company uses the elapsed time method for crediting your service.
 The following definitions will help you understand how your service is credited for vesting purposes under this method.